Dan-Viner/LinuxWS/Distributions/Arch/README.md

 To enable configuration, copy the configuration file from "/etc/xdg/awesome/rc.lua" to "~/.config/awesome/rc.lua"

+### Constumizations

+Enable theme modifications by copying the `"/usr/share/awesome/themes/default"` to the `"~/.config/awesome/"` folder, and update the new path in config file (`"~/.config/awesome/rc.lua"`):
+`beautiful.init(gears.filesystem.get_configuration_dir() .. "/themes/default/theme.lua")` becomes `beautiful.init(~/.config/awesome/themes/default/theme.lua)`

+**Wallpaper**: to change the wallpaper, change the path of theme.wallpaper in theme.lua file.

+**key-bindings**: to add a user-defined key-binding you need to add an awful.key in the key binding, and specify the key combination and the function to run.
+Here's an exmple for running `dmenu` using Mod+d:

+	--My bindings
+	awful.key({ modkey }, "d", function () awful.spawn("dmenu_run") end,
+	          {description = "open dmenu", group = "my keybindings"}) The additional description + group options are to set an awesome help-menu entry.

+**floating apps**: to set some apps to always be open in a floating mode - you need to set the appropriate rule in the rc.lua file.
+Usually there are already some applications that are set by default with this option, so you can just search for "floating clients" and add the apps to the "instance" list.
+The basic form of the rule is:

+	{ rule = { name = "MPlayer" },
+  	properties = { floating = true } }

 ### Applications for windows manager

 First we'll want to install an application launcher. "dmenu" is a good option.

 	pacman -S dmenu
 then run it with `dmenu_run`.
-It's usefull to create a shortcut for this, I used the `<mod> + d` keybinding by adding these lines in the rc.lua (under "Key bindings"):
+It's usefull to create a shortcut for this, I used the `<mod> + d` keybinding by adding these lines in the rc.lua (under "Key bindings")

-	--My bindings
-	awful.key({ modkey }, "d", function () awful.spawn("dmenu_run") end,
-	          {description = "open dmenu", group = "my keybindings"}) This way the new keybinding will appear in the help menu under "my keybindings"

 **image viewer** - [feh](https://wiki.archlinux.org/index.php/Feh) (available via pacman)

 Add app viewer in awesome menu, enlarge fonts, change wallpaper, transparicy.
 Install notification manager,

-### Constumizations

-Enable theme modifications by copying the `"/usr/share/awesome/themes/default"` to the `"~/.config/awesome/"` folder, and update the new path in config file (`"~/.config/awesome/rc.lua"`):
-`beautiful.init(gears.filesystem.get_configuration_dir() .. "/themes/default/theme.lua")` becomes `beautiful.init(~/.config/awesome/themes/default/theme.lua)`

-**Wallpaper**: to change the wallpaper, change the path of theme.wallpaper in theme.lua file.

 ### Gnome
 	sudo dnf install gnome-tweak-tool dconf-editor